aurelienpierreeng/VirtualSecretary/docs/index.md

 With all this data, it allows you to easily create information pipelines to:

 * __train an AI language model__, privately, on your own computer and on your own data, then, from it:
-    * train an AI classifier (tagging documents with topics or categories),
+    * train an AI classifier (tagging documents with topics or categories), using:
+        * your emails,
+        * your documents,
-    * create a semantic search-engine, for intranet and/or internet knowledge base, on your own infrastructure,
+    * create a specialty, semantic search-engine, for intranet/internet knowledge base, on your own infrastructure, including:
+        * your own documentations and FAQs,
+        * your competitor's or supplier's websites, documentations, FAQs, etc.
+        * complete Github repositories, yours or the third-party projects you depend on,
+        * scientific journals and academic papers,
+        * YouTube channels, Stack Exchange forums,
+        * local PDF or text files, including source code,
+        * user forums,
 * __write custom filters and actions on events__.
 Some examples:
-    * arbitrarily tag or flag incoming emails, straight on server (so all clients get the tags):
+    * arbitrarily tag or flag incoming emails, straight on IMAP server (so all clients get the tags):
         * based on keyword detection and regex in subject, body, attachments, sender, etc.
         * based on AI classifier output (topic, category, etc.)
     * automatically sort incoming emails into (dynamically-created) IMAP folders: